ShekharSunilKhamkar/RFM_Analysis_for_Customer_Segmentation/README.md

 # RFM_Analysis_for_Customer_Segmentation
-The RFM  Analysis of Sales Data using SQL helps the Segmentation of Customers based on how recently they purchased, how often they purchase and how much they spend.
+## Project Overview:
+This project focused on using RFM (Recency, Frequency, Monetary) analysis with SQL to group customers based on their buying habits.
+It helps businesses understand their customers better and target them with the right offers.